 7. "A key question that remains to be fully answered is whether, and how, the concept of a universal human nature might be combined with the large-scale behavioural flexibility and diversity that is observable between and within human populations".
 Gillian R. Brown, Thomas E. Dickins, Rebecca Sear and Kevin N. Laland, in Evolutionary accounts of human behavioural diversity, Phil.
 Trans.
 R. Soc.
 (2011)

 8. "First, in generating new ideas, we often begin with our own folk models about human nature.
 Being cultural in origin, such folk models necessarily capture only a portion of the range of human behavior, and hence we are likely to overlook important aspects of psychology that are not prominent in our own culture’s portrait of the mind.
 Moreover, if we first fail to study the record of human diversity, and then later fail to test our ideas cross-culturally, we run the risk of tautologically confirming our culture’s folk model using data obtained from participants who subscribe to those same beliefs."
-Dan Fessler, Twelve Lessons for Evolutionary Psychologists, www.cognitionandculture.net, 20 January 2012.
+Dan Fessler, Associate Professor of Anthropology, UCLA, in Twelve Lessons for Evolutionary Psychologists, www.cognitionandculture.net, 20 January 2012.

 9. "Cultural transmission is theory rich but data poor.
 Few field studies of cultural transmission exist."
 Barry S. Hewlett, Washington State University, Evolutionary Approaches to Culture: Lessons from Africa.